-In OR and procedure rooms, it’s vital to accurately document the products used during surgery.
-Nurses play a vital role in capturing surgical usage data but the process of recording products at the point of care can be problematic.
+In operating rooms and procedure rooms, it’s vital to accurately document the products used during surgery.
+Nurses play a vital role in capturing surgical supply usage data but the process of recording products at the point of care can be problematic.

 In this blog post, we will: